Marvel's Daredevil actors prepare us for season 3's descent into darkness

 "And instead, we play with complex, multidimensional women who make mistakes, who are heroes, who do all of these things."

-Foggy Nelson (played by Elden Henson), Matt's best friend and former law partner, starts this season fearful about their old enemy Wilson Fisk getting out of prison -- he and Karen both believe Matt was killed in the building collapse, so Daredevil won't be around to challenge the freed crime boss.
+Foggy Nelson (played by Elden Henson), Matt's best friend and former law partner, starts this season fearful about their old enemy Wilson Fisk getting out of prison -- he and Karen are unaware of Matt's whereabouts after the events of The Defenders.

 "He's getting out on his own a little bit more.
 He's becoming a bit of a man -- he's running for DA, sort of finding himself outside of the shadow of Matt Murdock," Henson said of Foggy.